DanyGames2014/UniTweaks/README.md

 * Prevent damaging Flint and Steel on failed ignite
 * Ability to disable sleeping but still allow setting spawnpoints at beds
 * Ability to disable spawning mobs when going to sleep (Nightmares)
+* Ability to prevent Items and Arrows from stopping MInecarts

 ### Old Features
 * Disable Dead Bush Generation